HUSS Park Attractions

-HUSS Park Attractions (legal name: Huss Park Attractions GmbH) is a company that specializes in developing and manufacturing amusement rides at a factory in Budapest, Hungary.
+HUSS Park Attractions (legal name: Huss Park Attractions GmbH) is a German-owned company that specializes in developing and manufacturing amusement rides at a factory in Budapest, Hungary.

 History of the original Huss Company

 HUSS Maschinenfabrik was a German company founded in 1919 in Bremen and originally made new and replacement parts for ship engines.
 The company began to create amusement rides in 1969 and continued until 2005.

 In 1981, Huss Maschinenfabrik purchased Arrow Development from the Rio Grande Railroad, merging the two companies to form Arrow Huss.
 The company got into financial trouble partially due to heavily investing in Darien Lake theme park in New York and the 1984 Louisiana World Exposition in New Orleans.
 Arrow Huss filed for bankruptcy protection in 1985, and 13 of the company's American officers negotiated a buyout.
 In 1986, the takeover was approved by the courts, and the American company re-emerged as Arrow Dynamics.
 The German company reorganized as Huss Maschinenfabrik GmbH & Co.
 KG.

 On August 1, 2006, the Bremen district court declared provisional insolvency and an insolvency manager was appointed.
 Following this, a new company was created, Huss Park Attractions.
 The new company was created by a group of investors who used the "Huss" name, created a logo similar to the original used by HUSS, and began building rides at the Hungarian factory 'Huss Gépgyár Kft'.

 Huss Park Attractions and Huss Parts and Service are newer companies and not the HUSS company that became world-famous by building rides such as the Enterprise, Pirate, Troika, and others in the 1970s and '80s.
 HUSS Maschinenfabrik was the company responsible for these rides.
 The companies of today are not the legal successors of the original HUSS MASCHINENFABRIK company nor the builders of the innovative HUSS rides.